Your First Four Months

 - How do I find out what vacation time I am eligible for?

-This learner-driven course seeks to deliver Aboriginal awareness training in a culturally appropriate and unique way.
-Follow one BC Public Service employee's journey as he increases his knowledge and understanding of the Aboriginal people of B.C.
+This learner-driven course seeks to deliver Indigenous awareness training in a culturally appropriate and unique way.
+Follow one BC Public Service employee's journey as he increases his knowledge and understanding of the Indigenous people of B.C.

-Aboriginal relations behavioural competencies are intended to help guide all of us in doing our part to ensure the empowerment of Aboriginal people.
+Indigenous relations behavioural competencies are intended to help guide all of us in doing our part to ensure the empowerment of Indigenous people.
 Learn more about these competencies, why they were developed and how to use them.